Ferdinand II, Holy Roman Emperor: Brothers' Quarrel and Turkish War

 Rudolph II convoked the Imperial Diet to Regensburg and appointed Ferdinand as his deputy in November 1607.
 At the opening session of the Diet on 12 January 1608, Ferdinand demanded funds from the Imperial Estates on the emperor's behalf to finance 24,000 troops.
 The delegates of the Protestant princes stated that they would vote for the tax only if the Catholic Estates accepted their interpretation of the Religious Peace of Augsburg, especially their right to retain the lands they had confiscated from Catholic clerics in their realms.
 Ferdinand urged both parties to respect the Religious Peace, but without much success.
-He started negotiations with William V of Bavaria about the formation of an alliance of the Catholic princes, but his uncle wanted to establish it without the Habsburgs' participation.
+He started negotiations with William V, Duke of Bavaria about the formation of an alliance of the Catholic princes, but his uncle wanted to establish it without the Habsburgs' participation.
 After the Diet was closed in early May, the Electoral Palatinate, Brandenburg, Würtemberg and other Protestant principalities formed an alliance, known as the Protestant Union, to defend their common interests.

-Ferdinand's appointment as the emperor's deputy to the Diet implied that Rudolph regarded Ferdinand—the only Habsburg who had already fathered children—as his successor.
+Ferdinand's appointment as the emperor's deputy to the Diet implied that Rudolph regarded Ferdinand — the only Habsburg who had already fathered children — as his successor.
 Matthias made public his secret treaty with Ferdinand, and the emperor pardoned Ferdinand.
 Matthias concluded a formal alliance with the representatives of the Hungarian and Austrian Estates and led an army of 15,000 strong to Moravia.
 The envoys of the Holy See and Philip III of Spain mediated a compromise in June 1608.
 According to the Treaty of Lieben, Rudolph retained most Lands of the Bohemian Crown and the title of Holy Roman Emperor, but had to renounce Hungary, Lower and Upper Austria and Moravia in favor of Matthias.
 Both brothers were forced to confirm the privileges of the Estates in their realms, including religious freedom.